Hexcede/Roblox-Wrapper/README.md

 No, you can't install this on Mac since it relies on AHK to compile the wrapper binaries.

 ## What can I use this for?
 You can install custom Roblox versions, or set custom arguments.
-By default the browser tracking id is removed from the launcher arguments/join script and --fast is added.
+By default the browser tracking id is removed from the launcher arguments/join script.

 ## What are the -j and -a arguments used for?
 The -j (aka --joinScriptUrl) argument specifies the url that Roblox uses to locate the server you want to join.